Call for papers

 Clues, signs, representation

-organized by Didier Samain (SHESL, HTL, Sorbonne Université) et Astrid Guillaume (SfZ, STIH, Sorbonne Université)
+organized by Didier Samain (SHESL, HTL, Sorbonne Université) and Astrid Guillaume (SfZ, STIH, Sorbonne Université)

 Conference description